 Industries for which it is appropriate to use a video résumé include:

 - Sales/Customer Service

 - Marketing/Public Relations

-Industries for which it’s not appropriate to use a video CV include:
+Industries for which it’s not appropriate to use a video résumé include:

-Unlike a written CV, a video CV allows you to show who you are in a more entertaining and engaging way.
+Unlike a written résumé, a video version allows you to show who you are in a more entertaining and engaging way.
 This gives you the opportunity to create something on your own – the way only you know how.
 Essentially, you can do whatever you want with it, as long as it follows a few basic rules.

-Here’s a step-by-step guide on how to create your own video CV.
+Here’s a step-by-step guide on how to create your own video résumé.